getredash/website/src/pages/kb/data-sources/querying-urls.md

 toc: true
 ---

-Sometimes you need to visualize data not contained in an RDBMS or NOSQL data store.
-For those times, Redash provides two URL-based mechanisms to pull in your data: `URL` and `JSON`.
-Either source can be added from the settings screen in Redash.
+Sometimes you need to visualize data not contained in an RDBMS or NOSQL data store, but available from some HTTP API.
+For those times, Redash provides the `JSON` data source (first introduced in Redash v8).

-{% callout info %}

-The `JSON` data source is currently only available as part of SaaS Redash.
-This page will be updated when it is added to the Open Source version as well.
-This is expected in the next major version release (version 8).

-{% endcallout %}

-With `URL`, you can load large amounts of tabular data while abstracting away the underlying storage mechanism.
-This data source allows you to explicitly declare the types of data returned (text, dates, numbers e.g.).

-{% callout warning %}
-The features of the `URL` data source will eventually be rolled into the `JSON` data source.
-At that time, the `URL` data source will be deprecated and this documentation will be updated.
-For future development we recommend using the `JSON` data source.
-{% endcallout %}

-Now you can use the `JSON` data source for tabular data, non-tabular data, or API's where you do not control the underlying data structure.
-Redash treats all incoming data from the `JSON` data source as text; so you should be prepared to use [table formatting]({% link _kb/user-guide/visualizations/table-visualizations.md %}) when rendering the data.
+Redash treats all incoming data from the `JSON` data source as text; so you should be prepared to use

-{% callout info %}
-If the server behind your `URL` data source requires HTTP authentication headers, you can enter them during data source setup.
-For the `JSON` data source, authentication must be explicitly passed in your queries.
-{% endcallout %}

-# JSON
+# JSON Data Source Type

 Use the `JSON` Data Source to query arbitrary JSON API's.
 Setup is easy because no authentication is needed.
 Any RESTful JSON API will handle authentication through HTTP headers.
 So just create a new Data Source of type `JSON` and name it whatever you like ("JSON" is a good choice).

+Redash will detect data types supported by JSON (like numbers, strings, booleans), but others (mostly date/timestamp) will be treated as strings (unless specified in ISO-8601 format).

 ## Usage